-- a A matter personal to a member of staff that is being considered by a meeting of the Employment Committee [or sub-committee] is subject to standing order 11. - b The chairman of Employment Committee or sub-committee or in their absence, the vice-chairman shall conduct a review of the performance and annual appraisal of the work of the clerk/RFO.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Employment Committee] or sub-committee. - c Subject to the Council's policy regarding the handling of grievance matters, whether informal or formal, this matter shall be reported to and progressed by resolution of the Employment Committee or sub-committee. - d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk or RFO relates to the chairman or vice-chairman of Employment Committee or sub-committee this shall be communicated to another member of Employment Committee or
+- a A matter personal to a member of staff that is being considered by a meeting of the Birchanger Parish Council's Employment committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of [the Employment committee of absence occasioned by illness or other reason at its next meeting.

-- subcommittee], which shall be reported back and progressed by resolution of the Employment Committee or sub-committee. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+- The chair of the Employment committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Employment committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the Employment committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Employment committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair of the Employment committee this shall be communicated to another member of the Parish Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).